-9.1 A parent of a current pupil is one whose child is a current registered pupil attending Haileybury.
+A parent of a current pupil is one whose child is a current registered pupil attending Haileybury.
 This procedure does not cover matters relating to admissions, and therefore pupils who have not yet joined the School.
 Once a child has left Haileybury, the child is no longer a current pupil, so again, this procedure would not apply.
 A parent whose child has left Haileybury may escalate a complaint that they have already registered informally, or at any formal stage, but cannot initiate a new complaint.
 This policy should not be used to appeal exclusions; there is an alternative process for this set out in the School's Exclusion and Required Removal Policy, which can be found on the Policies page of the School's website and on the Policies page of the School Portal.

-10. Haileybury operates a three-stage process for complaints:
+4. Haileybury operates a three-stage process for complaints as set out below.

-Stage One (Informal Complaint)
+4.1 Stage One (Informal Complaint)

-- 10.1 It is hoped that most complaints or concerns can usually be resolved quickly and satisfactorily, through discussion with the appropriate member of staff.
+It is hoped that most complaints or concerns can usually be resolved quickly and satisfactorily, through discussion with the appropriate member of staff.
 As Haileybury operates a House system, if parents have a complaint it is usually most appropriate for them to contact their child's Housemistress or Housemaster (HM) first.
 In most cases the matter will be resolved quickly and easily.
-An informal complaint can be made to any member of staff. - 10.2 An informal complaint can be made in writing, by telephone or in person.
+An informal complaint can be made to any member of staff.

+An informal complaint can be made in writing, by telephone or in person.
 Depending on the nature of the complaint, the matter may be referred to another member of school staff (see the list below for examples of "Responsibility Holders").
 If this is the case, the parent(s) should be informed which staff member will deal with the complaint.
-Whether the informal complaint is made in writing, in person or by telephone, the relevant staff member will acknowledge the complaint within three teaching days of its receipt in term time (in holiday and half term periods, within two weeks). - 10.3 The Responsibility Holder will inform the Deputy Master or relevant Deputy Head who manages them (copied via email to file@haileybury.com the inbox whereby the School monitors all parental concerns) on receipt of an informal complaint.
+Whether the informal complaint is made in writing, in person or by telephone, the relevant staff member will acknowledge the complaint within three teaching days of its receipt in term time (in holiday and half term periods, within two weeks).

+The Responsibility Holder will inform the Deputy Master or relevant Deputy Head who manages them (copied via email to file@haileybury.com - the inbox whereby the School monitors all parental concerns) on receipt of an informal complaint.
 Where the complaint is made verbally, the relevant member of staff will include a note of the discussion.
 The member of staff will seek to resolve an informal complaint within five working days and will notify the parent(s) what action has been taken in light of the concern.
 Where it is not possible to resolve an informal complaint within this time, the parent(s) will be advised of their ability to proceed with their complaint under Stage Two of this procedure.

-If your complaint is related to: Please contact: Your child's Housemaster/Housemistress, the School's disciplinary arrangements, the pastoral support of the School or any form of bullying or harassment (including complaints relating to the protected characteristics defined in the Equality Act 2010) Deputy Master: s.heard@haileybury.com OR Deputy Head (Pastoral): l.pugsley@haileybury.com
+If your complaint is related to: Please contact: Your child's Housemaster/Housemistress, the School's disciplinary arrangements, the pastoral support of the School or any form of bullying or harassment (including complaints relating to the protected characteristics defined in the Equality Act 2010) Deputy Master: s.heard@haileybury.com OR Deputy Head (Pastoral): I.pugsley@haileybury.com The pastoral support of a Tutor or the arrangements in House The Housemaster/Housemistress of your child's House